surya-kandula/circuit_breaker_in_springboot/README.md

-## Springboot Skeleton Project
+## Usage of Resilience4j Circuit Breaker in Springboot

-### Features
-- Contains springboot-starter-web which is used for Backend Web Applications
-- Uncomment to use springboot-devtools
-- Uncomment to use springboot-actuator
+Demonstration of how to use Circuit Breaker in SPringboot.
+Explore the features of Resilience4j Circuit Breaker https://resilience4j.readme.io/docs/circuitbreaker